MattIPv4/DNS-over-Discord/README.md

 ## Development

 1. Create your test Discord application at https://discord.com/developers/applications (this does not need a bot account, just the application).
-2. Create your `development.env` file.
+2. Create your `.env` file.
-   - Copy `development.env.sample` and fill out the information from your Discord application, plus the ID of your test server/guild.
+   - Copy `.env.sample` and fill out the information from your Discord application, plus the ID of your test server/guild.
    - A Sentry DSN is required, but the token/org/project can be set to empty if source map uploads are not required.
 3. Authenticate with Wrangler by running `npx wrangler login`.
 4. Update `wrangler.toml` for your account.